 Nigeria, a major oil producer in Africa is set to get its first private crude oil refinery thanks to the efforts of Africa’s richest man, Aliko Dangote.

-Dangote in an interview with Reuters disclosed that the refinery, estimated to cost some $12 million, would have the capacity of 650,000 barrels of oil per day.
+Dangote in an interview with Reuters disclosed that the refinery, estimated to cost some $12 billion, would have the capacity of 650,000 barrels of oil per day.

 “It will be ready in the first quarter of 2019, mechanical completion will be end of 2018 but we will start producing in 2019,” the billionaire founder of Dangote Cement said of the refinery.